 - As the largest UK grower of semi-mature trees, our tree production has been 100% peat-free for a number of years.

-- We will be further expanding our range of peat-free options for 2022 as well as continuing to reduce the peat content of existing products with our suppliers.
+- We introduced our own Hillier Peat-Free Multipurpose Compost in 2020 and we further expanded our range of peat-free options in 2022, as well as continuing to reduce the peat content of existing products with our suppliers.

 Neonicotinoids & Use of Chemicals

-On our nurseries, any use of chemicals is kept to a minimum and in our garden centres organic alternatives will always be available.
+On our nurseries, any use of chemicals is kept to a minimum and in our garden centres organic alternatives are always available.
 We advocate a natural-first approach to gardening.

 - We have a system of Integrated Crop Management (ICM), which has greatly reduced any use of chemicals to control pests and diseases.
-ICM uses environmental and biological controls wherever possible – making use of natural predators and parasites as pest control and using chemicals with a low environmental impact
+ICM uses environmental and biological controls wherever possible – making use of natural predators and parasites as pest controls and using chemicals with a low environmental impact.

-- We offer a large range of natural gardening products at all Hillier Garden Centres, including certified organic options, giving our customers choice about the way they want to care for their garden.
-These include natural methods for pest control and lawn care, biodegradable propagation lines, and organic fertilisers
+- We offer a large range of natural gardening products at all Hillier Garden Centres.
+This includes certified organic options, giving our customers choice about the way they want to care for their garden.
+These include natural methods for pest control and lawn care, biodegradable propagation lines, and organic fertilisers.

 We are pioneers in water use and, on our nurseries, have been dominantly water self-sufficient for more than 30 years.

 - In the late 1980s, it became apparent that mains water was not an environmentally sound way to water crops, so we constructed our own reservoir.
-There is a drainage system through which rainwater and irrigation runoff are collected in the reservoir and used to irrigate crops.
+There is a drainage system through which rainwater and irrigation runoff collect in the reservoir which we then use to irrigate crops.
 We also have our own reservoir at our Broadmead container tree nursery, capturing rainwater from the nursery at a nearby housing estate.
 As a result, our nurseries are 85% water self-sufficient.
-This water is filtered, cleaned, and treated on-site at a water treatment plant so it is the correct quality for plant growth.
+This water is filtered, cleaned, and treated onsite at a water treatment plant so it is the correct quality for plant growth.

-- Irrigation is carefully managed by trained staff and modern wireless sensors assessing compost moisture levels, transpiration and linking that to weather forecasts to make accurate and informed irrigation applications
+- Irrigation is carefully managed by trained staff and modern wireless sensors assessing compost moisture levels, transpiration and linking that to weather forecasts to make accurate and informed irrigation appliances.

-In order to better measure our environmental performance, in 2018, Hillier Nurseries joined The Planet Mark.
-This is a certification programme that recognises companies committing to continuous improvements in sustainability allowing companies to measure and find opportunities to reduce carbon emissions, energy and water consumption, waste, and more.
+In order to better measure our environmental performance, in 2018.
+Hillier Nurseries joined The Planet Mark.
+This is a certification programme that recognises companies committing to continuous improvements in sustainability.
+This allows companies to measure and find opportunities to reduce carbon emissions, energy and water consumption, waste and more.